Table of Contents

 Common symptoms associated with head automobile injuries include:

-There are several types of traumatic brain injuries that range from mild to serious injuries.
+Several types of traumatic brain injuries range from mild to serious injuries.
 These are concussions, hematomas, hemorrhages, and contusions.
 (Read more.)

 A concussion is a type of traumatic brain injury caused by trauma to the head or a forceful movement of the head and torso.
 Trauma to the head in the case of a concussion is usually mild but can cause momentary cognitive impairments and loss of consciousness.